BlissRoms/Documentation-old/docs/BlissRoms/build-guide.md

 *Note: For more information about the `repo` tool, visit the [Build Tips guide](build-tips.md) to learn more about the [repo flags](build-tips.md#repo-optimization-tips).*

-#### I still don't know how much CPU threads I have.
-How do I check?

-Run `nproc`.
-The output should be something like this:

-    rwaterspf1@test:~$ nproc
-    24

-This means that there are 24 threads in your machine.

 `repo` will start downloading all the code.
 That’s going to be slow, even on a fiber network.
 Expect downloads to take more than a couple hours.

 ### Build